 Yes _____ No______

-If so, please describe including the amount of amount of the grant or gift and when it was or is expected to be received.
+If so, please describe including the amount of the grant or gift and when it was or is expected to be received.

 17. Please provide a cost budget for the New Money Project.

 18. What is the approximate face amount of the School District Bonds for the New Money Project that will be delivered to DASNY (if more than one series of bonds is to be delivered, list by series designation and amount)?